 In the initial installation of the DS4700 Express, you can add only new storage expansion enclosures to the DS4700 Express Storage Subsystem.
-This means that there must be no existing configuration information on the storage expansion enclosures that you want to install.
-Also, only EXP710 and EXP810 storage expansion enclosures are supported in a DS4700 Express configuration.
+This means there must be no existing configuration information on the storage expansion enclosures that you want to install.